paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-074-nonnuclear-energy-research-and-development.md

 The Department of Energy Organization Act, referred to in subsec. (a), is Pub.
 L. 95–91, Aug.
 4, 1977, 91 Stat.
 565, as amended, which is classified principally to chapter 84 (§ 7101 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7101 of this title](./chapter-084-department-of-energy.md#section-7101) and Tables.

-The Energy Policy Act of 1992, referred to in subsecs. (a) and (b)(3)(S), is Pub.
+The Energy Policy Act of 1992, referred to in subsecs. (a) and (b)(3)(R), is Pub.
 L. 102–486, Oct.
 24, 1992, 106 Stat.
 2776.
 Titles XX through XXIII of the Act are classified generally to subchapters VIII (§ 13401 et seq.), IX (§ 13451 et seq.), X (§ 13501 et seq.), and XI (§ 13521 et seq.), respectively, of chapter 134 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 13201 of this title](./chapter-134-energy-policy.md#section-13201) and Tables.

 [Section 5914 of this title](./chapter-074-nonnuclear-energy-research-and-development.md#section-5914), referred to in subsecs. (a), (b)(1), and (c), was omitted from the Code.

-The Geothermal Energy Research, Development, and Demonstration Act of 1974, referred to in subsec. (b)(3)(F), is Pub.
-L. 93–410, Sept.
-3, 1974, 88 Stat.
-1079, as amended, which is classified generally to chapter 24 (§ 1101 et seq.) of Title 30, Mineral Lands and Mining.
-For complete classification of this Act to the Code, see Short Title note set out under [section 1101 of Title 30](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section1101&num=0&edition=prelim) and Tables.
+The Geothermal Energy Research, Development, and Demonstration Act of 1974 (Public Law 93–410), referred to in subsec. (b)(3)(F), was classified generally to chapter 24 (§ 1101 et seq.) of Title 30, Mineral Lands and Mining, prior to repeal by Pub.
+L. 116–260, div.
+Z, title III, § 3002(i)(3), Dec.
+27, 2020, 134 Stat.
+2495.

 The Solar Heating and Cooling Demonstration Act of 1974, referred to in subsec. (b)(3)(I), is Pub.
 L. 93–409, Sept.
 3, 1974, 88 Stat.
-1069, as amended, which is classified generally to subchapter I (§ 5501 et seq.) of chapter 71 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5501 of this title](./chapter-071-solar-energy.md#section-5501) and Tables.
+1069, was classified generally to subchapter I (§ 5501 et seq.) of chapter 71 of this title, prior to repeal by Pub.
+L. 116–260, div.
+Z, title III, § 3006(e)(1), Dec.
+27, 2020, 134 Stat.
+2513.

-The Solar Energy Research, Development, and Demonstration Act of 1974, referred to in subsec. (b)(3)(L), is Pub.
-L. 93–473, Oct.
-26, 1974, 88 Stat.
-1431, as amended, which is classified generally to subchapter II (§ 5551 et seq.) of chapter 71 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 5551 of this title](./chapter-071-solar-energy.md#section-5551) and Tables.

-The Renewable Energy and Energy Efficiency Technology Competitiveness Act of 1989, referred to in subsec. (b)(3)(R), is Pub.
+The Renewable Energy and Energy Efficiency Technology Competitiveness Act of 1989, referred to in subsec. (b)(3)(Q), is Pub.
 L. 101–218, Dec.
 11, 1989, 103 Stat.
 1859, which is classified principally to chapter 125 (§ 12001 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 12001 of this title](./chapter-125-renewable-energy-and-energy-efficiency-technology-competitiveness.md#section-12001) and Tables.

 #### Amendments
+2020—Subsec. (b)(3)(L) to (S).
+Pub.
+L. 116–260 redesignated subpars.
+(M) to (S) as (L) to (R), respectively, and struck out subpar.
+(L) which read as follows: “to commercially demonstrate advanced solar energy technologies in accordance with the Solar Energy Research, Development, and Demonstration Act of 1974 (Public Law 93–473);”.

 2005—Subsec. (b)(3).
 Pub.
 L. 109–58 substituted “Secretary” for “Administrator” in introductory provisions and subpars.
 (D) and (E) and inserted “Demonstration” after “Cooling” in subpar.
 (I) and “Energy” after “Solar” in subpar.
 (L).

 1992—Subsec. (a).
 Pub.
 L. 102–486, § 2303(a)(1)(A), substituted “the Department of Energy Organization Act ([42 U.S.C.
 7101](./chapter-084-department-of-energy.md#section-7101) et seq.), and titles XX through XXIII of the Energy Policy Act of 1992, the Secretary, in consultation with the Advisory Board established under section 2302 of the Energy Policy Act of 1992,” for “the Administrator”.